Visual-Behavior/detr-tensorflow/README.md

 ## Datasets

-This repository currently support three dataset format : **COCO**, **VOC** and **Tensorflow Object detection csv**.
-The easiest way to get started is to setup your dataset based on one of theses format.
-Along with the datasets, we provide code exmaple to finetune your model.
+This repository currently supports three dataset formats: **COCO**, **VOC**, and **Tensorflow Object detection csv**.
+The easiest way to get started is to set up your dataset based on one of these formats.
+Along with the datasets, we provide a code example to finetune your model.

-Finally, we provide a jupyter notebook to help you understand how to load a dataset, setup a custom dataset and finetune your model.
+Finally, we provide a jupyter notebook to help you understand how to load a dataset, set up a custom dataset, and finetune your model.

 <img src="images/datasetsupport.png"></img>